 Shared Files Best Practice 4: Back Up Everything

 It’s a common misconception that cloud storage is the same as cloud backup, or that cloud storage doesn’t require a backup.
-Cloud backups make regular copies of your files and offers an easy way to restore your files.
-And, cloud file sharing services like Microsoft 365 recommend having a 3rd party backup to protect your files.
+Cloud backups make regular copies of your files and offer an easy way to restore your files.
+And, cloud file-sharing services like Microsoft 365 recommend having a 3rd party backup to protect your files.

 - Set up automatic and regular backups to the cloud.
 And then, periodically, check to make sure the backups work.